sl2365/Startup-Monitor-64/README.md

 ---

-For further support or questions, contact the repository maintainer.
+For further support or questions, contact the repository maintainer, preferably at: https://www.portablefreeware.com/forums/viewtopic.php?t=26600&start=15.

----

-## Extending Functionality

-- **Registry Monitoring**: Stubbed; expand using AutoIt's RegEnum/RegRead functions.
-- **Scheduled Task Deletion**: Expand `_DeleteItem` to use schtasks.exe or WMI if desired.
-- **Settings GUI**: Developed for full configuration editing.

 ---